Capitalism without Capital

 Capitalism without Capital concludes by presenting three possible scenarios for what the future of an intangible world might be like, and by outlining how managers, investors, and policymakers can exploit the characteristics of an intangible age to grow their businesses, portfolios, and economies.

-Jonathan Haskel is professor of economics at Imperial College London.
+Jonathan Haskel is professor of economics at Imperial College Business School.
 Stian Westlake is a senior fellow at Nesta, the UK’s national foundation for innovation.
+Haskel and Westlake are cowinners of the 2017 Indigo Prize.